Quantum-enhanced photocell based on GaN quantum dots

-The resultant potential profile for the \ce{GaN} quantum dot can be seen in \autoref{fig:dot-pot-profile}.
-This improves the lateral confinement of the exciton.
-The dipole moment of the exciton aligns with the intrinsic electric field, and here we will assume that the separation of charges is equal to the longitudinal dimension of the quantum dot.
-This is reasonable given the structure of the potential in \autoref{fig:dot-pot-profile}.
-However, due to this separation of charges, there is a monotonic decrease in the excitonic binding energy as compared to a flat band \cite{cingolani00} which will aid the tunnelling of electrons in and out of the quantum dots.
+In the GaN quantum dots, the inbuilt potential profile improves the lateral confinement of the exciton, and the dipole moment of the exciton aligns with the intrinsic electric field.
+Here, we reasonably assume that the separation of charges happens along the longitudinal dimension of the quantum dot.
+However, due to this separation of charges, there is a monotonic decrease in the excitonic binding energy as compared to a flat band \cite{cingolani00}, which will aid the tunnelling of electrons in and out of the quantum dots.

-Based on the above description, we will now derive the Pauli master equations for both coupled and uncoupled photocells and measure the current enhancement.